 • Building and serving community is part of the BARN mission and the Certificate of Craft students will become part of the community of artisans and makers.

 Interested?
 Download an application and send the completed form by email to Program Coordinator Nanz Aalund or mail it to BARN at 8890 Three Three Lane, Bainbridge Island, WA 98110, attn: Nanz.
-Tuition assistance is available, if interested please return a completed FAFSA form along with your application.
-Applications are due by July 15.
+Tuition assistance is available, if interested please return a completed Financial Aid Form along with your application.
+Applications are due in summer 2022.

 Watch program Coordinator Nanz Aalund’s overview of what you’ll learn: